 Replacement of the US-93 Salmon River Bridge is a project still in planning and development stage.
 Construction is currently programmed to begin in 2031.

-Until then, ITD will work with skilled engineers and planners to accomplish the technical, environmental and design tasks required before construction.
+Until then, ITD will work with skilled engineers, architects and planners to accomplish the technical, environmental and design tasks required before construction.
 Multiple public meetings will be held to help shape this preliminary work prior to construction.

 Though construction details are not yet known, ITD is very aware of the importance and usage of the bridge.
 The goal is to keep both lanes open during construction when at all possible.